Venus of Laussel

 The Venus of Laussel is an 18.11 in limestone bas-relief of a nude woman.
-It is painted with red ochre and was carved into the limestone of a rock shelter (Abri de Laussel) in the commune of Marquay, in the Dordogne department of south-western France.
-The carving is associated with the Gravettian Upper Paleolithic culture (approximately 25,000 years old).
+It is painted with red ochre and was carved into the limestone of a rock shelter (Abri de Laussel) in Marquay, Dordogne, southwestern France.
+Approximately 25,000 years old, the carving is associated with the Gravettian culture of the Upper Paleolithic.
 It is currently displayed in the Musée d'Aquitaine in Bordeaux, France.